rhayes923/SER225-Project/README.md

 </p>

 <p>
-Thank you for reading and have fun playing the game "Space Matrix"
+Thank you for reading and have fun playing "Space Matrix"
 </p>